v1nayrao/MSE-250/Lab10/README.md

-This is my code for Lab10
+This is my code for Lab10.
+Apologies for the disorganization, please see the Lab10AllCode.mlx for all the required code for this lab.
+Alternatively, for neater code of just the PMMA plots, check PMMA-stressstrain.mlx.
+Jpgs of plots are included for example outputs, and .csv files are included so that the .mlx files can be ran and checked.